denisemw/OWLET/README.md

   <!-- RUNNING OWLET -->
   ## Running OWLET
 You can use OWLET in two ways: with a simple graphical interface (GUI), or through the command line.

+If you are using calibration videos (HIGHLY recommended), they should be saved in the same directory as the subject videos and should have the exact same name except with '_calibration.mp4' appended (e.g., the calibration video for subject1_task.mp4 should be named subject1_task_calibration.mp4).

+A few additional notes on calibration videos:
+ * If you are planning a study, you are welcome to use our calibration video, which can be downloaded <a href="eyetracker/Images/calibration_5point.mp4">here</a>.
+ * If a calibration was not conducted at the beginning of the task, any short video clip that shows the infant looking to the left-most and right-most areas of the screen should work as a substitute calibration video.
+We recommend keeping clips under 20 seconds.
+ * OWLET assumes that infants looked at both the left-most and right-most calibration points in the calibration recording, and that they did not look away from the screen during calibration.
+If the infant looks away from the screen or does not look at both the left- and right-most calibration points, the eye tracking accuracy will likely be poor.
+In these cases, we recommend either using default settings or cropping out instances where the infant was looking away during the video.

 ### Option 1: Run with the GUI (easiest)
 Just run this command:
 ```bash